 Governance & Chapter

 Truro Cathedral received charitable status on 12 April 2024 (registered charity number 1207821).
-Its Board of Trustees is known as the Chapter.
+You can view or download the Constitution and Statutes by clicking the buttons below:

 Helen Davies lives in Launceston and is a solicitor specialising in business and agricultural property.
 She is active within the parish, a director of Launceston Foodbank and Launceston Money Advice Centre, serves on the Deanery and Diocesan Synods and is ordained.
 She brings her legal skills and experience in education, compliance and governance to Chapter.